-The following guide provides you with information on the Windows process conhost.exe which you may notice on Windows 7 or newer versions of Windows.
+The following guide provides you with information on the Windows process conhost.exe which you may notice on Windows 7, Windows 8 and Windows 10 systems.

 I just noticed the process conhost.exe for the first time in Windows 7's task manager.
 Not sure if it was never there before, or if I did not have the Windows Task Manager open at the time it was running on the operating system.

 The properties of the conhost.exe process describe it as the Console Window Host which suggests that it is linked to console windows.
-The process was created by Microsoft Corporation, and runs under the csrss.exe process.
+The process was created by Microsoft Corporation, is signed by Microsoft, and runs under the csrss.exe process.

 Please note that you may see one conhost process, or multiple processes in the Windows Task Manager or other process managing tools.